ogeesan/Arms-In-and-Out-of-Australia/report.typ

 It is Australia's (and much of NATO's) latest attack jet, boasting advanced stealth capabilities and over eight tonnes of explosive carrying capacity.
 Australia is one of eight nations that build parts for the F-35, which is ultimately constructed by Lockheed Martin.
 The F-35 is constructed with a complex global supply chain where Lockheed Martin contracts the construction of components out to different companies in different countries.
-Since 2006, more than 75 companies in Australia have participated as part of this, yielding more than AUD\$5,000,000,000 (five billion) in revenue @ausgovF35BillionMilestone2025.
+Between 2006 and 2025, more than 75 companies in Australia have participated as part of this, yielding more than AUD\$5,000,000,000 (five billion) in revenue @ausgovF35BillionMilestone2025.
 For example, Rosebank (located in Bayswater, Victoria) constructs the actuators for the bomb-bay doors, and Ferra (located in Brisbane, Queensland) builds weapons adaptors for carrying missiles inside the bomb-bay.
-The nature of the supply chain means that every single F-35 in operation has parts made in Australia.
+The nature of the supply chain means that every single F-35 in operation around the world has parts made in Australia.
 The arms trade is not simply a matter of building a gun and selling it: the globalisation of trade and industry has spread the manufacturing responsibility for complex arms across multiple nations.
 #footnote[
-  Therefore, when the Prime Minister and others have stated that the parts Australia supplies into the global F-35 program are "non-lethal", they are correct.
+  Therefore, when the Prime Minister and others have stated that the parts Australia supplies into the global F-35 program are "non-lethal", he is correct.
   //https://www.abc.net.au/news/2025-08-14/australia-defence-export-permits-to-israel-gaza-war/105628320
   We merely build the actuators for the doors that open to kill civilians, not the bombs themselves.
 ]